 Chug two big glasses of cold water with lemon then, if possible, do a three-minute headstand to get the blood flowing.
 Took that tip from Kerouac in Dharma Bums.

-Growing up in a Russian family, I was always told to coat your stomach before going out drinking with something greasy (usually a ‘salad’ covered with mayonnaise or sour cream), but a cheeseburger would work too.
-While taking numerous shots of vodka, you should always take a bite of a pickle, piece of meat, or deeply inhale a slice of bread before taking a bite.
-If you ever start feeling nauseated, sip on some pickle juice (pickle back shots anyone?).
+Growing up in a Russian family, I was always told to coat your stomach before going out drinking with something greasy (usually a ‘salad’ covered with mayonnaise or sour cream), but a cheeseburger would work, too.
+While taking numerous shots of vodka, you should always take a bite of a pickle, piece of meat, or deeply inhale a slice of bread.
+If you ever start feeling nauseated, sip on some pickle juice (pickle back shots, anyone?).